Freddy10035/simple-personality-app/README.md

-# flutter_complete_guide
+# flutter Quiz App

-A new Flutter project that performs basic tasks.
+A new Flutter project Quiz app that performs the simplest of Tasks.